zym234555/SukiSU-Ultra/docs/README-en.md

 Please **all** refer to https://kernelsu.org/zh_CN/guide/installation.html

 > [!Note]
+>
 > 1. for devices with GKI 2.0 such as Xiaomi, Redmi, Samsung, etc. (excludes kernel-modified manufacturers such as Meizu, OnePlus, Zenith, and oppo)
 > 2. Find the GKI build in [more links](#%E6%9B%B4%E5%A4%9A%E9%93%BE%E6%8E%A5).
 Find the device kernel version.
 Then download it and use TWRP or kernel flashing tool to flash the zip file with AnyKernel3 suffix.
+Pixel user need use _Less patched GKI_.
 > 3. The .zip archive without suffix is uncompressed, the gz suffix is the compression used by Tenguet models.

 ### OnePlus

 1. Use the link mentioned in the 'More Links' section to create a customized build with your device information, and then flash the zip file with the AnyKernel3 suffix.

 > [!Note]
+>
 > - You only need to fill in the first two parts of kernel versions, such as 5.10, 5.15, 6.1, or 6.6.
 > - Please search for the processor codename by yourself, usually it is all English without numbers.
 > - You can find the branch and configuration files from the OnePlus open-source kernel repository.